 Eric Khoo (L) & Yoshihiro Tatsumi (R) at Cannes 2011

 I had first met Eric Khoo, a man as passionate about comics as he is about movies, in fact a graphic novelist himself, last summer in London.
-Here’s the conversation I had with him when we caught up again in London on December 19th, ahead of a press preview screening.
-Check out the online UK trailer, and don’t miss the chance to see this film on the big screen and to (re-)discover Tatsumi’s manga, available in English from Drawn & Quarterly, with three volumes reissued in paperback next April.
+Here’s the conversation I had with him when we caught up again in London, ahead of a press preview screening.
+Check out the online UK trailer, and don’t miss the chance to see this film on the big screen and to (re-)discover Tatsumi’s manga, available in English from Drawn & Quarterly, with three volumes now reissued in paperback.

 I was hoping Comica Festival and your distributor Soda Pictures could bring Yoshihiro Tatsumi to London, as he had accepted an invitation to the Turnhout Strip Festival in Belgium earlier in December.
 But sadly he was not well enough to travel.

 Yes, he had to go to the hospital, he’s getting old, he’ll be 77 this year.

 And he’s still working.
 I found one of the great things about your movie is how Tatsumi’s powerful stories and his own life story show us that this is a real person.

 Yes, to show Tatsumi is a real man was in my mind already, the first time I told him that this is where I want it to go in the movie, and he said ok, that sounds alright.

 You haven’t adapted the whole of his life story from A Drifting Life?